 Relaunched in 2021, this 2.5-year project will celebrate, research and share the stories of Neolithic tombs in the North Isles of Orkney.

-With the help of island-based archaeologists, we will create island specific Tomb Archives and undertake new fieldwork which will feed into the creation of a new Tombs Trail.
+With the help of island-based archaeologists, we will create island specific Tomb Archives and undertake new fieldwork which will feed into the creation of an up-to-date catalogue of these monuments.

-New 3D models of tombs will be hosted on digital tablets and online for heritage centres and schools.
-Other activities will include public talks, training workshops (research, field techniques), creative workshops (rock art) and a short course on Neolithic archaeology.
+New 3D models of tombs will be created and hosted.
+Other activities will include public talks, training workshops (research, field techniques), creative workshops (rock art) and a short-course on Neolithic archaeology.

 In all, the project will bring together what we know about the tombs of the isles, undertake new research, and create new ways of sharing their stories.

 All inhabited islands north of the Orkney Mainland: Rousay, Egilsay, Wyre, Shapinsay, Westray, Papa Westray, Eday, Sanday, Stronsay and North Ronaldsay.

 - 2021-22 Activities, fieldwork, 3D models, school outreach